enketo/enketo/README.md

 # Limitations

+Any expression made requesting a node-type result will be delegated to the underlying xpath evaluator.

-The expression parser is currently very basic and will fail for some xpath expressions.
+Also, the expression parser is currently very basic and will fail for some xpath expressions.
 Some examples of expressions that are and are not supported follow.

 ## Supported XPath expressions: